idiydownunder/binance-trader-bot/README.md

 python3 -m pip install -r requirements.txt
 ```

-6. After you have run the above commands you should be all set to run the bot, just remember you will need to edit the config.json file with your API key and trading pairs you wish to use first.
-See configuration sections below.
+6. After you have run the above commands you should be all set to run the bot, just remember you will need to edit the config.json file with the trading pairs you wish to use first.
+See configuration section below.

 7. Run The Bot

 ```BASH
 python3 traderbot.py
 ```
+8. The first time you run the bot you will be asked for your API key and secret key, See Getting API Keys section below.

 ### Configuration (config.json)
-The config.json is where you will need to add your API Keys and other data relating to which markets you wish to trade on, as well as defining certain things about the trading behavior on those markets.
+The config.json is where you will need to add your data relating to which markets you wish to trade on, as well as defining certain things about the trading behavior on those markets.
 The bot will also monitor this file for changes and will apply the changes dynamically at run time, so you don't need to close and restart the bot for setting changes to take place.

 To get started you will need to load the config.json file into your favorite text editor, nano, vi, whatever you like.